Hokianga History and Memorabilia

 missionaries have assiduously inculcated for

-several years, amidst unparalleled diflicalties.
+several years, amidst unparalleled difliculties.

 "Your committee," says one of the last reports of the society,